zorael/kameloso/README.md

 Features are added as plugins, written as [D](https://www.dlang.org) modules.
 A variety comes bundled but it's very easy to write your own.
 Ideas welcome.

 It includes a framework that works with the vast majority of server networks.
-IRC servers come in many [flavours](https://upload.wikimedia.org/wikipedia/commons/thumb/d/d5/IRCd_software_implementations3.svg/1533px-IRCd_software_implementations3.svg.png) and some [conflict](http://defs.ircdocs.horse/defs/numerics.html) with others.
+IRC is standardised but servers still come in [many flavours](https://upload.wikimedia.org/wikipedia/commons/thumb/d/d5/IRCd_software_implementations3.svg/1533px-IRCd_software_implementations3.svg.png) and some [conflict](http://defs.ircdocs.horse/defs/numerics.html) with others.
 Where it doesn't immediately work it's often a case of specialcasing something for that particular IRC network or server daemon.

-Use on networks without [*services*](https://en.wikipedia.org/wiki/IRC_services) may be difficult, since the bot identifies people by their `NickServ`/`Q`/`AuthServ` login names.
+Use on networks without [*services*](https://en.wikipedia.org/wiki/IRC_services) may be difficult, since the bot identifies people by their services (`NickServ`/`Q`/`AuthServ`/...) login names.
 As such you will probably want to register and reserve nicknames for both yourself and the bot, where available.

 Current functionality includes:

 * bedazzling coloured terminal output like it's the 90s
 * user `quotes` service
 * saving `notes` to offline users that get played back when they come online
-* [`seen`](https://github.com/zorael/kameloso/blob/master/source/kameloso/plugins/seen.d) plugin; reporting when a user was last seen, written as a tutorial and a simple example of how plugins work (moderately outdated)
+* [`seen`](https://github.com/zorael/kameloso/blob/master/source/kameloso/plugins/seen.d) plugin; reporting when a user was last seen, written as a rough tutorial and a simple example of how plugins work
 * looking up titles of pasted web URLs
-* Reddit post lookup (which Reddit post links to this or that URL)
+* Reddit post lookup
 * Twitch events; simple Twitch chatbot is now easy
 * `sed`-replacement of the last message sent (`s/this/that/` substitution)
 * piping text from the terminal to the server